jafingerhut/p4lang-tests/README-small-examples.md

   occur as a side effect, in addition to returning the match result.

-* Speculatively launch table2's search key before evaluating the condition, which requires doing some separate action to update the appropriate match counter, and that separate action must only be done if the condition is evaluated as True.
-This separate action to update the match counter might require 'launching' a separate table update command to the counter table, for example.
+* Speculatively launch table2's search key before evaluating the condition.
+Later, after evaluating the condition, if it is True and thus table2's action should be performed, cause the appropriate match counter to be updated.
+This separate action to update the match counter might require 'launching' a separate table update command to a counter table, for example.

 That feature is not used in this `deps3` source code, so this issue does not arise, but it is worth keeping in mind for a fully featured